the-turing-way/the-turing-way/chapters/open_science.md

 – Remix: the right to combine the original or revised content with other open content to create something new (e.g., incorporate the content into a mashup)
 – Redistribute: the right to share copies of the original content, your revisions, or your remixes with others (e.g., give a copy of the content to a friend)

+Researchers generate a great deal of educational resources in the course of teaching students and each other (at workshops, for example).
+By making these openly available, for example in the [open educational resource commons](https://www.oercommons.org/) the wider community can benefit from them in three main ways:

+1. Most obviously, the community can use the materials to learn about the material they cover
+2. Sharing resources reduces duplication of effort.
+If an educator needs materials for teaching and such materials already exist openly then they need not make their own from scratch, saving time.
+3. Making materials openly available helps a community build better resources by improving resources that already exist and combining OERs to take advantage of their different strengths, such as a great diagram or explanation.

+Beyond the raw practical benefits the worldwide OER movement is rooted in the human right to access high-quality education.
+This shift in educational practice is about participation and co-creation.
+Open Educational Resources (OER) offer opportunities for systemic change in teaching and learning content through engaging educators in new participatory processes and effective technologies for engaging with learning.

 ### Equity, Diversity, Inclusion